--> Hiking Lower Palm Canyon Trail - Visit Palm Springs tag-img

 Source: Eric Satterblom

-If you’d like to make the Palm Canyon hike a loop instead of an out-and-back hike, take the Victor Trail back.
+Take the Victor Trail back if you’d like to make the Palm Canyon hike a loop instead of an out-and-back hike.
 The aerial views of the palm oasis from the Victor Trail are excellent.
-You will find the desert landscape on the Victor Trail is in contrast to the lush Palm Canyon.
-You’ll gain a wonderful new perspective of the size and beauty of the beautiful Palm Springs oasis.
+The desert landscape on the Victor Trail contrasts with the lush Palm Canyon.
+You’ll gain a wonderful new perspective on the size and beauty of the beautiful Palm Springs oasis.
 You’ll also enjoy hiking through a dense cactus forest, with literally thousands of beautiful & interesting cacti growing all over the canyon wall.
-This would be better to do in the fall/winter when temperatures are more moderate.
+This would be better to do. in the fall/winter when temperatures are more moderate.

 Palm Springs Hiking Guide